pints-team/change-point-testing/README.md

 ### Installing

+- When cloning, make sure to add the `--recursive` switch
 - To install, use `python3 -m pip install -r requirements`.
 This makes sure you have all the dependencies you know.